-Our scientists conduct field surveys to study and monitor marine life and ecosystems in the U.S. Pacific Islands region.
+Our scientists conduct field surveys to study and monitor fish species, marine life, and ecosystems in the U.S. Pacific Islands region.
 Surveys are conducted in partnership with local, state, and federal agencies and universities.

 Our researchers monitor the “Deep 7,” seven species of bottomfish in Hawai‘i, by working with local fishermen and deploying underwater camera technology.
 The surveys are fishery-independent, and assess the numbers and sizes of bottomfish around the main Hawaiian Islands.
 We collect data at various scientifically-selected sites around all eight of the islands by working with local fishermen through the Pacific Islands Fisheries Group.
 At sea, our researchers also collect video footage of bottomfish in their deepwater habitat using an underwater camera system (MOUSS).
 We are committed to cooperative research with local fishermen to build relationships with the community and improve the collection of scientific information.
 Data collected on bottomfish research surveys guides sustainable fisheries and resource management for the Deep-7 species in Hawai‘i and the overall ecosystem.